DiTsi/impulse-docs/docs/warnings/NotFound.md

 # NotFound

-Object you try to notify not found in your [instant messager app](../apps.md).
+Object you try to notify not found in your messenger